Bikes in buses trial

 About the bikes in buses trial

-Integration with the AT Mobile App will allow users to check in the ‘live departures’ section of the app to see if the bus headed their way has a bike rack on it or not.
+At this stage we expect to be able to offer a level of service where, at peak times, about every third bus should have a bike rack on it.
+These bike buses are available all hours that the NX1 service operates.
+Integration with the AT Mobile App allows users to check in the ‘live departures’ section of the app to see if the bus headed their way has a bike rack on it or not.

 Benefits for and impacts on the community